klipsey/DriverMod/README.md

 ## Changelog

+`1.3.10`
+- Changed in 1.3.9, forgot to list it, moved the pistol crit spin animation to after the shot and added config to revert this behavior
+- Flashbang daze duration: 5s > 10s
+- Flashbang cooldown: 8s > 12s
+- ^5 seconds wasn't enough to even do anything defensively, this should make it a little more competitive with the other specials
+- Added new special: Combat Knife - melee that reduces enemy armor by 30 for 4 seconds
+- Added new special: Suspicious Syringe - self buff that randomly buffs either damage, attack speed or crit chance
+- Added weapon: Preon Accelerator
+- Added weapon: Nullifier
+- Added weapon: Lunar Launcher
+- Added weapon: Energy Cannon
+- Nerfed ammo of Rocket Launcher, Badass Shotgun and Prototype Rocket Launcher

 `1.3.9`
 - Added skin: Special Forces, currently unlocked by default
 - Focus no longer removes damage falloff unless the bullet is charged